kaiban-ai/kaiban-board/README.md

 export default App;
 ```

----
+## **License**

+### **KaibanJS (Framework)**

+**KaibanJS** is licensed under the **MIT License**, giving you full freedom to use, modify, and distribute the framework in both personal and commercial projects.

+### **Kaiban Board (Visualizer)**

+**Kaiban Board** is licensed under the **Kaiban Board Source-Available License v1.3**, which allows:

+1. **Free Use for Non-Commercial Purposes**:
+   - Personal, educational, or research use is free and unrestricted.

+2. **Commercial Use for Smaller Entities**:
+   - Organizations generating less than $1M USD in annual revenue from products or services using the Kaiban Board may use it under the license terms without additional fees.

+3. **Licensing for Larger Enterprises**:
+   - Organizations generating more than $1M USD in annual revenue from products or services using the Kaiban Board must obtain a commercial license.

+4. **Prohibited Uses**:
+  - **No SaaS/Hosted Services**: The Kaiban Board may not be used to provide a hosted or managed service (e.g., Software-as-a-Service) without prior written permission.
+  - **No Unauthorized Modifications**: Modified versions of the Kaiban Board may not be used for commercial purposes (e.g., integrating into paid products) without prior written permission.

+For inquiries about licensing modifications or extended features, please [contact us](mailto:hello@kaiban.ai).

+## **Why This Licensing Model?**

+Maintaining a high-quality software project like **KaibanJS** and **Kaiban Board** requires significant resources.
+From development and hosting to documentation, community support, and feature updates, the cost of sustaining an open-source project is substantial.

+We are committed to:
+- Keeping KaibanJS and Kaiban Board **accessible and developer-friendly**.
+- Ensuring **long-term sustainability** so the project can continue to grow and improve.
+- Fostering a community-driven ecosystem while protecting our ability to fund future innovation.

+### **How Revenue Supports the Project**
+A substantial portion of revenue generated from commercial engagements is reinvested back into the project.
+These funds enable us to:
+- Add new features and enhancements based on community feedback.
+- Offer timely updates and security fixes.
+- Scale the framework to meet the needs of developers and enterprises.
+- Provide better documentation, support, and learning resources.

+By balancing accessibility with sustainability, this licensing model ensures that **developers of all kinds—hobbyists, startups, and enterprises—can benefit from Kaiban Board**, while larger commercial users contribute to the project’s growth.

-## Feedback and Future Development
+## **Feedback and Future Development**

-We’re in the **early stages** of **Kaiban Board’s** development, and your feedback is essential in helping us shape the future of both the UI and how we distribute it.
-As we experiment with this tool, we’ll continue learning and iterating to make it better for developers like you.
+We’re in the **early stages** of Kaiban Board’s development, and your feedback is essential in helping us shape its future.
 If you have suggestions or run into issues, please let us know!
-We're committed to ensuring Kaiban Board evolves based on community feedback.

----

-## License

-### KaibanJS (Framework)

-**KaibanJS** is licensed under the **MIT License** (One of the most Open Source friendly licenses out there), giving you full freedom to use, modify, and distribute the framework in both personal and commercial projects.

-### Kaiban Board (Visualizer)

-**Kaiban Board** is licensed under a **custom license**.
-You can use it for free, even in commercial projects.
-However, if you want to modify the existing UI in any way, you will need to obtain a separate license.
+> Over time, we’ll continue refining both the UI and the licensing approach to ensure Kaiban Board works for developers and enterprises alike.

-For inquiries about licensing modifications or extended features, please [contact us](mailto:hello@kaiban.ai).
+For questions, feedback, or licensing inquiries, please [contact us](mailto:hello@kaiban.ai).

-> *We're always open to helping innovative people with great ideas, even if they have limited budgets 😉.*